 [TS 36.304, clause 5.2.4.9]

-In addition to normal cell reselection rules, the UE shall use an autonomous search function to detect at least previously visited hybrid cells whose CSG IDs are in the UE’s CSG whitelist according to the performance requirements specified in [10].
-The UE shall treat detected hybrid cells as CSG cells if the CSG ID of the hybrid cell is in the UE’s CSG whitelist and as normal cells otherwise.
+In addition to normal cell reselection rules, the UE shall use an autonomous search function to detect at least previously visited hybrid cells whose CSG IDs are in the UE’s Permitted CSG list according to the performance requirements specified in [10].
+The UE shall treat detected hybrid cells as CSG cells if the CSG ID of the hybrid cell is in the UE’s Permitted CSG list and as normal cells otherwise.

 6.4.2 Inter-frequency Cell reselection / From E-UTRA RRC_IDLE non-CSG cell to E-UTRA RRC_IDLE member hybrid cell